Technologicat/unpythonic/macro_extras/README.md

 ### Comboability

-The macros in ``unpythonic.syntax`` are designed to work together, in principle in arbitrary combinations, but some care needs to be taken regarding the order in which they expand.
+The macros in ``unpythonic.syntax`` are designed to work together, but some care needs to be taken regarding the order in which they expand.

+Making macros work together is nontrivial, essentially because *macros don't compose*. ([As pointed out by John Shutt](https://fexpr.blogspot.com/2013/12/abstractive-power.html)), in a multilayered language extension implemented with macros, the second layer of macros needs to understand all of the first layer.
+The issue is that the macro abstraction leaks the details of its expansion.
+Contrast with functions, which operate on values: the process that was used to arrive at a value doesn't matter.
+It's always possible for a function to take this value and transform it into another value, which can then be used as input for the next layer of functions.
+That's composability at its finest.

+The need for interaction between macros may arise already in what *feels* like a single layer of abstraction; for example, it's not only that the block macros must understand ``let[]``, but some of them must understand other block macros.
+The intuition is simply mistaken; what feels like one layer of abstraction is actually implemented as a number of separate macros, which run in a specific order.
+Thus, from the viewpoint of actually applying the macros, if the resulting software is to work correctly, the mere act of allowing combos between the block macros already makes them into a multilayer system.
+The compartmentalization of conceptually separate features into separate macros facilitates understanding and maintainability, but fails to reach the ideal of modularity (independent pieces).

-If some particular combo doesn't work and it's not at least documented as such, please raise an issue.
+Therefore, any particular combination of macros that has not been specifically tested might not work.
+That said, if some particular combo doesn't work and *is not at least documented as such*, that's an error; please raise an issue.
+The unit tests should cover the combos that on the surface seem the most useful, but there's no guarantee that they cover everything that actually is useful somewhere.

-For the christmas tree combo, the block macros are designed to run in the following order (leftmost first):
+The block macros are designed to run in the following order (leftmost first):

 ```
 prefix > autoreturn, quicklambda > multilambda > continuations or tco > curry > namedlambda > lazify